Raphael Lemkin

+Lemkin's original definition of genocide is distinct from its modern legal definition.
+The Genocide Convention restricted his initially broad definition to five specific acts.
+In his own words, he described genocide as:"Generally speaking, genocide does not necessarily mean the immediate destruction of a nation, except when accomplished by mass killings of all members of a nation.
+It is intended rather to signify a coordinated plan of different actions aiming at the destruction of essential foundations of the life of national groups, with the aim of annihilating the groups themselves.
+The objectives of such a plan would be disintegration of the political and social institutions, of culture, language, national feelings, religion, and the economic existence of national groups, and the destruction of the personal security, liberty, health, dignity, and even the lives of the individuals belonging to such groups."

 After World War II, Lemkin worked on the legal team of American jurist Robert H. Jackson, who served as the chief U.S. prosecutor among the Allied powers at the Nuremberg trials.
 The now-defined concept of genocide was non-existent in any form of international laws at the time, and this became one of the reasons for Lemkin's view that the trials did not serve complete justice on prosecuting Nazi atrocities against racial, ethnic, and religious groups.
 Lemkin committed the rest of his life to preventing the rise of "future Hitlers" by pushing for an appropriate international convention.
 On 9 December 1948, the United Nations approved the Genocide Convention, with many of its clauses based on Lemkin's proposals.